alesanfe/alesanfe/README.md

 [![Alesanfe's GitHub stats](https://github-readme-stats.vercel.app/api?username=alesanfe)](https://github.com/anuraghazra/github-readme-stats)

 ### 🔭 About Me:
 I am a passionate and curious software developer based in Your Location 🌍.
-With a deep love for exploring the boundless universe of code 🚀, I am an AI enthusiast 🧠, constantly eager to learn and grow 🌱.
-My journey has led me to specialize in a wide array of technologies, including backend frameworks like Spring, Jersey, and RESTeasy, as well as AI and data tools such as NumPy and SageMath.
-I'm also well-versed in Java, Kotlin, and game development using Unity 🎮.
+With a deep love for exploring the boundless universe of code 🚀, constantly eager to learn and grow 🌱.
+My journey has led me to specialize in a wide array of technologies, including backend frameworks like Spring, Jersey, and RESTeasy.
+In the future, I would like to get into the world of video games.

 ### 🔧 Skills:
-- **Backend**: Spring, Jersey, RESTeasy, Express.js
+- **Backend**: Spring, Jersey, RESTeasy, Express.js, Django
-- **Frontend**: React Native, Vue
+- **Graphic Interface**: React Native, Django, tkinter, customtkinter
-- **ORM**: Hybernate, Sequalizer
+- **ORM**: Hybernate, Sequalizer, Neomodel
-- **AI & Data**: NumPy, SageMath, Python
+- **Data**: NumPy, SageMath
-- **Software Development**: Java, Kotlin
+- **Software Development**: Java, Kotlin, Python
-- **Game Development**: Unity
+- **Databases**: MariaDB, Mysql

 ## And if you want some code...